jparra5/DemoDRAToolchain/README.md

-#Cloud-native toolchain for microservices
+#Toolchain for Simple Weather Application with DRA

-Get started with this sample, which is an online store that consists of three microservices: a Catalog API, an Orders API, and a UI that calls both of the APIs.
-The sample includes a DevOps toolchain that is preconfigured for continuous delivery, source control, blue-green deployment, functional testing, issue tracking, online editing, deployment risk analytics and messaging.
+Get started with this sample, which is an online weather app.
+The sample includes a DevOps toolchain that is preconfigured for continuous delivery, source control, blue-green deployment, functional testing, online editing, and deployment risk analytics.

 ###To get started, click this button:
 [![Deploy To Bluemix](./.bluemix/create_toolchain_button.png)](https://new-console.ng.bluemix.net/devops/setup/deploy/?repository=https%3A//github.com/jparra5/DemoDRAToolchain.git)